-Section D: Awareness of Cultural Background and Its Impact on Healthcare Delivery
+Resources to Increase Awareness of Cultural Background and its Impact on Health Care Delivery

 Everyone approaches illness as a result of their own experiences, including education, social conditions, economic factors, cultural background, and spiritual traditions, among others.
 In our increasingly diverse society, patients may experience illness in ways that are different from their health professional's experience.
 Sensitivity to a patient's view of the world enhances the ability to seek and reach mutually desirable outcomes.
 If these differences are ignored, unintended outcomes could result, such as misunderstanding instructions and poor compliance.